Frequently Asked Questions

 Can I begin training or volunteering in the position before the CPT I-20 is ready?

 No. This puts your valid F-1 status at risk and your employer in jeopardy with U.S. Department of Homeland Security.
-Protect Your Valid F-1 Status, do not do this.
+Protect your valid F-1 status.
 You cannot begin job training until you receive the new I-20 for CPT from ISSS and the start-date has occurred.

 I’m a new student here.
 Can I apply for CPT?